The Can’t Hurt Me summary (and indeed entire book) is a must-read for one simple reason:

 I first encountered David Goggins in the Impact Theory interview shown below, which absolutely blew me away in its intensity.

-The power of the man is plain, with an intensity and presence seldom seen in interviews:
+The power of the man is plain, with a presence seldom seen in interviews:

 I mean, let’s face it, Chuck Norris probably has a poster of Goggins on his wall.

 Can’t Hurt Me, like the interview, starts with a Goggins talking about his upbringing, which was extremely tough.

 However, in the book, it goes into much more detail, to the point that you feel like you’re there with him, living it.